maryryan/marymyan-netlify-website/content/authors/admin/_index.md

 title: Mary M. Ryan
 ---

-Mary Ryan is a fifth-year Statistics Ph.D. candidate at the University of California, Irvine, working under [Dr. Daniel Gillen](https://www.ics.uci.edu/~dgillen/).
+Mary Ryan is a fifth-year Statistics Ph.D. candidate at the University of California, Irvine, working under [Dr. Daniel Gillen](https://www.ics.uci.edu/~dgillen/) and collaborating with [Dr. Josh Grill](https://www.faculty.uci.edu/profile.cfm?faculty_id=6201).
 Her current research interests are in group sequential design and clinical trials, with applications in Alzheimer's Disease biomarker discovery.
 She is also a member of the Mizzou Mafia, graduating with the Class of 2016 from the University of Missouri, Columbia, with Bachelors in Journalism and Statistics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-040721.pdf" "newtab" >}}CV{{< /staticref >}}.